-Fundamental Rights in Indian Constitution: The Fundamental Rights are named so because they are protected and guaranteed by the Constitution, which is the fundamental law of India.
-The Fundamental Rights are included in Part III of the Indian Constitution from Articles 12 to Article 35.
-All the Fundamental Rights in the Indian Constitution are taken from or inspired from the Constitution of the USA i.e., Bill of Rights.
-Part III is also described as the Magna Carta of India.
+Fundamental Rights of the Indian Constitution: The Fundamental Rights are named so because they are protected and guaranteed by the Constitution, which is the fundamental law of India.
+The Fundamental Rights are included in Part 3 of the Indian Constitution from Articles 14 to Article 35.
+All the Fundamental Rights in the Indian Constitution are taken from or inspired from the Constitution of the USA i.e., the Bill of Rights.
+Part 3 is also described as the Magna Carta of India.
 It carries a very comprehensive and long list of ‘justiciable’ Fundamental Rights.
+The fundamental duties and fundamental rights are complementary to each other.
+For a successful democracy, both fundamental rights and fundamental duties must co-exist.

-Originally, the Indian Constitution provided 7 Fundamental Rights which has now been revised to 6 Fundamental Rights which are as follow-:
+Originally, the Indian Constitution provided 7 Fundamental Rights which have now been revised to 6 Fundamental Rights which are as follows-:

 |1.
 Right to equality|